MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Monitoring/AzureDataStorage.md

 <h3> Grafana </h3>
 <img src="https://upload.wikimedia.org/wikipedia/commons/9/9d/Grafana_logo.png">

 <p> Grafana provides a rich visualization and analytics set of capabilities.
-It is note exclusive to Azure, but has a plugin available for Azure Monitor to enable integration.  </p>
+It is not exclusive to Azure, but has a plugin available for Azure Monitor to enable integration.  </p>

 <h3> Azure Storage Logs </h3>